Police: 8-year-old gets behind wheel of mother’s SUV, drives through Gastonia

 The mother, who didn’t want to be identified, said her son had never driven a car and that he “accidentally” put it in reverse.
 She said that when the SUV started moving, he put it in drive with a 1-year-old sibling in the back seat.

-The child said that he got scared and drove in the middle of the road to avoid cars.
+The child told WSOC that he got scared and drove in the middle of the road to avoid cars.
 He said he knew to stop at traffic lights because he watched his mom do it.

 Goodale warns parents to never let their child behind the wheel.